sky-uk/kafka-topic-loader/CONTRIBUTING.md

 ### Releasing to Sonatype

 1. To release interactively, run `sbt release`.
-This will ask for the version to release, the next version, your PGP passphrase (for Sonatype)
+This will ask for the version to release, the next version, your GPG passphrase (for Sonatype)

 ## Contributor Code of Conduct